meteor/blaze-tutorial/tutorial/simple-todos/07-adding-user-accounts.md

 ...
 ```

 Now, let's create the `getUser` helper and implement the event that will log out the user when they click on this `div`.
-The log out with Meteor is simply done by calling the function `Meteor.logout()`:
+Logging out is simply done by calling the function `Meteor.logout()`:

 `imports/ui/App.js`